You'll notice some changes in your breasts as your body gets ready to breastfeed.

 You can sometimes get breast lumps during pregnancy.
 Most of the time, these are benign and caused by hormonal changes.

-Breast cancer is uncommon in younger women and uncommon during pregnancy.
-But you should always get breast lumps checked by your GP.
+Breast cancer is not common in younger women or during pregnancy.
+But it's important to get breast lumps checked by your GP before and after birth.

 If you have an existing lump that changes during pregnancy, get this checked too.